SaadAhmad123/arvo-xstate/src/ArvoXState/README.md

 });
 ```

+### Creating a State Machine

-Then a machine can be defined
+Then, create a machine using ArvoXState:

 ```typescript
 import { ArvoXState } from 'arvo-xstate';